GMLC-TDC/HELICS/docs/user-guide/index.md

 * **Cores (forthcoming)** - Discussion of the different types of message-passing buses and their implementation as HELICS cores
 * **Broker Hierarchies (forthcoming)** - Advantages and disadvantages of implementing hierarchies of brokers and how that is accomplished in HELICS
 * **Reiteration (forthcoming)** - Discussion of why reiteration is used and how to successfully execute it in HELICS
+* **Queries** - How queries can be used to get information on HELICS brokers, federates, and cores
 * [**Integrating a New Simulator**](./simulator_integration.md) - General overview of the process by which a simulator is integrated with HELICS including usage of the common APIs
 * **Trouble-Shooting HELICS Co-Simulations (forthcoming)** - What to do when the co-simulations don't seem to be working correctly.
 * **Large Co-Simulations in HELICS (forthcoming)** - How to run HELICS co-simulations with a large (100+) number of federates